Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 On behalf of the Working Well program, the University of Alberta conducted a water well owner survey to learn more about the stewardship practices of private water well owners in Alberta, including factors that may encourage or discourage stewardship.

-A report summarizing the survey findings and recommendations, prepared by the University of Alberta, is available:
+Read the report summarizing the survey findings and recommendations, prepared by the University of Alberta: